karttur/okavango/blog/index.md

 search_omit: true
 ---

 Archive of Okavango studies that I have been involved in since my PostDoc period 1991-2001 at University of the Witwatersrand, Johannesburg, South Africa.
+Each study is associated with spatial data that is available via links in the separate posts.

 <ul class="post-list">
 {% for post in site.categories.blog %}